 Following surgery, it is possible that the surgical incision can become infected.
 This will require antibiotics and possibly another surgical procedure to drain the infection.

 The most common complication after a tibial osteotomy is the formation of scar tissue in the joint below the kneecap.
 Bleeding and swelling from the surgery can cause the body to form scar tissue.
 When scar tissue builds up just below the kneecap, the knee can’t straighten completely.
 When this happens, another operation may be required to remove the scar tissue.

 Nonunion of the Bones

 Sometimes the two bone edges do not heal as planned.
 This is called a nonunion.
-This condition requires another operation to add bone graft and perhaps additional metal plates or pins.
-The bones need to be completely immobilized to fuse, or heal together firmly, so an external fixator may be needed to help hold the bones in position as they heal.
+This condition requires another operation to add a bone graft and perhaps additional metal plates or pins.
+The bones need to be completely immobilized to fuse or heal together firmly, so an external fixator may be needed to help hold the bones in position as they heal.
 The external fixator is worn over the skin and connects to the metal pins to hold them firmly in place.
 Because the bone of the upper tibia is wide and has a good blood supply, nonunion is rare.
 Smoking is a significant risk factor for a nonunion and Dr. Kiritsis will ask that you not smoke for at least six weeks after your surgery.

-In some cases the tibial osteotomy simply does not achieve the results expected.
+In some cases, the tibial osteotomy simply does not achieve the results expected.
 This can occur due to more advanced osteoarthritis in other areas of the joint, especially in the cartilage behind the kneecap.
 If you continue to have pain or do not achieve the results that you expect from the operation, the next step is usually to replace the knee joint with an artificial joint.